baketti/Books-manager-challenge/README.md

 ```

 - To search for books by a specific author: GET `/books?authorName=<authorName>`

+  This is designed to handle query string parameters, allowing you to limit and filter results based on the author's name.
   If you search by author name, you can access returned books by `list` property, which contains an array.
 This consists of objects containing an `author_name` property with the author's name and a `books` property that contains all the books by that author.
 For Example:

 ```js